Sam-programs/expand.nvim/README.md

 })
 ```
 ## plans
 add a treesitter check to auto add comas in for lua tables inside lua tables
 allow the functions to return pairs
+add tests